fng97/nix-config/README.md

    ```
 4. Use `wsl -s NixOS` to make it the default

+Use `sudo nixos-rebuild switch --flake .#wsl` for future updates.

 ## Windows

 1. Update everything with `winget upgrade --all`